MicrosoftDocs/power-platform/power-virtual-agents/gdpr-delete.md

 Bot chat logs are deleted when the bot is deleted.

-### Virtual Agent bot content
+### Power Virtual Agents bot content

 Follow these steps to delete a bot:

-1. Open Virtual Agent in your browser.
+1. Open Power Virtual Agents in your browser.
 2. On the **Settings** menu, select **General settings** to display the **General** tab of the **Settings** screen.

    ![General settings](media/general-settings.png)